 - Visual impairment - 50%

-- The disease - 22% of the participants had mild depression and 18% moderate to severe depression
+- The disease - 22% of participants presented mild depression and 18% moderate to severe depression

-It is likely that participants who reported cases of peripheral neuropathy were exposed to a group of old anti-HIV drugs commonly called "d-drugs" - which may be toxic to nerve cells:
+It is likely that participants who reported cases of peripheral neuropathy were exposed to a group of old anti-HIV drugs-commonly called "d-drugs" -that may be toxic to nerve cells: